programmfabrik/easydb-documentation/content/sysadmin/installation/redhat.en.md

 ```
 podman network create easydb_default
 ```
- ... this also creates `/etc/cni/net.d/easydb_default.conflist`.
+ ... this creates `/etc/cni/net.d/easydb_default.conflist`.
 If this file does not contain the following:

 ```
       {